cost

 Half of all vigorous exercise engaged in by Americans occurs in parks.
 People who live closer to parks report better mental health.
 Time spent in green outdoor spaces has been shown to boost focus and concentration, and kids with attention deficit hyperactivity disorder (ADHD) experience milder symptoms when they play outside in a natural setting.
 But in some cities as many as two-thirds of children are without access to a nearby park (The Trust for Public Land).
 The deficits are greatest in predominantly African American and Hispanic neighborhoods.
 For instance, only 64% of students in East Baltimore said there’s a safe place to play, according to a 2017 survey by the Aspen Institute.
 In a three-square-mile area of East Harlem, youth there told the Aspen Institute that the prevalence of drugs, alcohol and police activity on the playgrounds prevents them from having safe play spaces nearby.
 Just walking to safer play spaces can be a barrier.

 Some good news: In 2021, the Land and Water Conservation Fund began to receive full, permanent funding for the first time – $900 million annually.
 State and local communities get 40% of that in matching grants to build and restore outdoor recreation facilities.
-In May, the Department of Interior began distributing $150 million from that allocation for economically disadvantaged communities.
+The Department of Interior began distributing $150 million from that allocation for economically disadvantaged communities.
 Then there’s the river of federal aid tied to the pandemic.
 The American Rescue Plan includes $350 billion for state and local governments to address economic and social impacts, including investments in parks, trails and open spaces.
 (Read more in the Call for Leadership section of the State of Play 2021 report).

 Injuries

 Serious knee injury rates are increasing in high school sports.
-Tears of the anterior cruciate ligament (ACL), among the most devastating sports injuries and one that can carry physical and financial consequences into adulthood, increased 12% between 2007-08 and 2021-22, according to new research by Hospital for Special Surgery (HSS) and the Datalys Center.
+Tears of the anterior cruciate ligament (ACL), among the most devastating sports injuries and one that can carry physical and financial consequences into adulthood, increased 12% between 2007-08 and 2021-22, according to research by Hospital for Special Surgery (HSS) and the Datalys Center.
 Girls soccer had the highest rates, followed by tackle football, girls basketball, and girls lacrosse.
 Soccer will be a sport of focus for the new National ACL Injury Coalition, formed in 2023 by HSS and the Aspen Institute, since female high school players suffer the highest rates of ACL injury and male players trail only football and lacrosse.

 Nearly nine out of 10 parents have concerns about risk of injury (87.9%), according to an espnW/Aspen Institute Project Play Survey of Parents on youth sports issues in 2014.
 Parents were more concerned about injuries than any other issue, including the quality or behavior of coaches (81.5%), cost (70.3%), the time commitment required (67.9%), and the emphasis on winning over having fun (66.1%).
 Read full results from the nationally representative survey.